Nicolas Bourbaki: Working method

 The Bourbaki were Puritans, and Puritans are strongly opposed to pictorial representations of truths of their faith.
 The number of Protestants and Jews in the Bourbaki group was overwhelming.
 And you know that the French Protestants especially are very close to Jews in spirit.

 The conferences have historically been held at quiet rural areas.
 These locations contrast with the lively, sometimes heated debates which have occurred.
 Laurent Schwartz reported an episode in which Weil slapped Cartan on the head with a draft.
 The hotel's proprietor saw the incident and assumed that the group would split up, but according to Schwartz, "peace was restored within ten minutes."
 The historical, confrontational style of debate within Bourbaki has been partly attributed to Weil, who believed that new ideas have a better chance of being born in confrontation than in an orderly discussion.
 Schwartz related another illustrative incident: Dieudonné was adamant that topological vector spaces must appear in the work before integration, and whenever anyone suggested that the order be reversed, he would loudly threaten his resignation.
 This became an in-joke among the group; Roger Godement's wife Sonia attended a conference, aware of the idea, and asked for proof.
 As Sonia arrived at a meeting, a member suggested that integration must appear before topological vector spaces, which triggered Dieudonné's usual reaction.

-Despite the historical culture of heated argument, Bourbaki thrived during the middle of the twentieth century.
+Despite the historical culture of heated argument, Bourbaki thrived during the middle of the 20th century.
 Bourbaki's ability to sustain such a collective, critical approach has been described as "something unusual", surprising even its own members.
 In founder Henri Cartan's words, "That a final product can be obtained at all is a kind of miracle that none of us can explain."
 It has been suggested that the group survived because its members believed strongly in the importance of their collective project, despite personal differences.
 When the group overcame difficulties or developed an idea that they liked, they would sometimes say l'esprit a soufflé ("the spirit breathes").
 Historian Liliane Beaulieu noted that the "spirit"—which might be an avatar, the group mentality in action, or Bourbaki "himself"—was part of an internal culture and mythology which the group used to form its identity and perform work.